RC4ML/Legion/README.md

 ### Step 3.
 Run Legion Training
 After Legion outputs "System is ready for serving", then start training by:
 ```
-$ python training_backend/legion_graphsage.py
+$ python training_backend/legion_graphsage.py --class_num 2  --features_num 128 --hidden_dim 256 --hops_num 2 --gpu_number 2 --epoch 2
 ```
-I will improve the running process for easier use.
+I will continusly work on this to improve the running process for easier use.

 ## Cite this work
 If you use it in your paper, please cite our work